 Elizabeth Whitlow Reith Price

-The scholarship is named as such to honor Elizabeth’s dedication to helping others through her nursing career, to honor her three older sisters who also had careers in nursing,and to acknowledge the importance of a strong, supporting family.
+The Elizabeth Whitlow Reith Price R.N.
+Whitlow Family Nursing Scholarship was established in 2016 to support Bartlett Yancey High School graduates who are pursuing nursing or health-related professions at an associate, bachelor, or graduate degree level.
+The scholarship was named to honor Elizabeth’s dedication to helping others through her nursing career, to honor her three older sisters who also had careers in nursing, and to acknowledge the importance of a strong, supporting family.

 Elizabeth’s nursing career spanned service in World War II beginning in October 1944 through her time with RCA Corporation ending in 1984.
 She gave of herself tirelessly and with great compassion as she administered to the health needs of countless individuals.
 She has established this Nursing/Health Related scholarship to encourage students to pursue such a noble profession and to provide needed support in their academic endeavors.
 Strong family support, focus, perseverance, frugality, compassion, personal sacrifice, positive contributions to society—-these are the traits which guided Elizabeth through her life and which contributed to her success and these are the traits which she hopes will be inspirational to the Elizabeth Whitlow Reith Price/R.N.
 Whitlow Family Nursing scholarship recipients in their journey from student to successful Nursing/Health professional.